Trajectory Planning with Deep Reinforcement Learning in High-Level Action Spaces: Introduction

-In this paper we also examine how navigation problems can be simplified so that Deep RL can be utilized effectively.
-We propose a technique that uses a high-level action space.
-These actions are sub-trajectories of variable duration and shape.
-High-level actions have been examined in a range of contexts for planning.
-For example, the maneuver automaton consists of trims and maneuvers that can be combined to create end-to-end kinodynamic plans \cite{frazzoli2000robust,frazzoli2001robust,frazzoli2002real,gray2012predictive}.
-Similarly, motions can be created using dynamic movement primitives (DMPs) \cite{stulp2011hierarchical,ijspeert2002movement}.
+High level actions are sub trajectories that have variable shape and duration.
+These can then be transformed and concatenated to form end-to-end trajectories.
+This differs from traditional guidance algorithms that update control inputs (in this case alpha and bank angle) continuously.
+Using high-level actions can enable or improve different computational methods.
+High-level actions \updates{have been examined in a range of contexts for separating the time scales of planning and control.} For example, the maneuver automaton consists of trims and maneuvers that can be combined to create end-to-end kinodynamic plans \cite{frazzoli2000robust}.
+Similarly, motions can be created using dynamic movement primitives (DMPs) \cite{ijspeert2002movement}.
 These primitives are represented using dynamical systems theory and can be modulated and combined to achieve complex behaviors.
-Each DMP is characterized by an intermediate goal parameter and shape parameters which decide how the intermediate goal is reached.
-DMPs have been applied to robotic flight in \cite{perk2006motion} where individual primitives are learned directly from training trajectory demonstrations.
+Each DMP is characterized by an intermediate goal parameter and shape parameters which decide how the intermediate goal is reached, \updates{along with a time-dilation parameter which specifies the duration of the movement.} DMPs have been applied to robotic flight in \cite{perk2006motion} where individual primitives are learned directly from training trajectory demonstrations. \updates{DMPs have also been integrated with Deep RL in the context of robotic motion refinement \cite{kim2018learning}.
+High-level actions in the form of sampled control action sequences have been shown to improve exploration in challenging aerial robotic environments \cite{dharmadhikari2020motion}.}